ntua-el19096/Programming_Languages_NtuaEce_2022/README.md

 ### The logic behind the solution
 The solution is based on a certain variation of the minimal spanning tree problem where we only have to find the maximum weight of the minimal spanning tree's edges.

-The solution was implemented both in C++ and SML.
+The solution was implemented both in C++.